 This renewal permit includes information in Part IV.G.1 to inform the status of the Characterization, Monitoring, and Modeling of the Combined Sewer System requirement; to acknowledge submittals received; and to highlight major report elements.
 To further inform the combined sewer system characterization as well as the effects from any implemented CSO control alternatives, the monitoring of flows into the PVSC WWTP, effluent flow from the PVSC WWTP as well as effluent flows related to the CSO related bypass is required under NJPDES permit NJ0021016 as issued to PVSC.
-These elements will help inform the overall CSO contributions and to assess compliance with the Presumption Approach as set forth in the Federal CSO Control Policy and N.J.A.C.
+These elements will help inform the overall CSO control Policy and N.J.A.C.
 7:14A-11, Appendix C.